optionblox/yieldblox-docs/docs/Whitepaper.md

 YieldBlox uses a token-based governance model.
 Users receive governance tokens for participating in the YieldBlox protocol by lending or borrowing.
 They can then use these tokens to create governance proposals that modify the YieldBlox protocol and vote on governance proposals.
 For information on the YieldBlox governance system, see our docs page: https://docs.yieldblox.com/#/

 **Token Identification:**
-- Governance tokens are issued by the YieldBlox lending pool account
+- Governance tokens are issued by the YieldBlox tracker account
 - The asset code for governance tokens is `YBX`

 ### Protocol Accounts